All Episodes

 There are huge battles queued up to come to the Supreme Court on that question.

-We're of course, we've got uh a question coming up before the court as to whether our state constitution provides a constitutional right to abortion.
+We're, of course, we've got a question coming up before the court as to whether our state constitution provides a constitutional right to abortion.

-We've got uh questions about a reform passed over a decade ago.
+We've got questions about a reform passed over a decade ago.

-You you're familiar, or well over a decade ago, you're familiar with Act 10 in Wisconsin.
+You're familiar, well over a decade ago, you're familiar with Act 10 in Wisconsin.

-That's being cued up to come before the court, even though it's already been approved 14 years ago by the Wisconsin Supreme Court and by the Seventh Circuit Court of Appeals.
+That's being queued up to come before the court, even though it's already been approved 14 years ago by the Wisconsin Supreme Court and by the Seventh Circuit Court of Appeals.

-That's coming back around, and if the Liberals have control of this court, they'll strike it down.
+And if the liberals have control of this court, they'll strike it down.

 Explain Act 10 for those that don't know.